JiaweiZhuang/old_cloud_GC/README.md

 You've already launched an instance from an AMI in Step 2 of the basic tutorial.
 That's how I share the system-with-GEOSChem with you.

-I don't recommend to save this GEOS-Chem instance because it containts large amounts of data.
+I don't recommend to save this GEOS-Chem instance because it contains large amounts of data.
 A much cheaper way is to separate the core operating system and the data storage, but it is beyond the scope of this basic tutorial.